-The current West Bromwich Albion player of the year is captain Darren Fletcher.
+The current West Bromwich Albion player of the year is Ben Foster.

 Notable ex West Bromwich players include William ‘Ginger’ Richardson, who was the first player to score over 200 goals for the club; Ronnie Allen, who held the club’s record goalscorer title; Tony Brown, who overtook Allen to become the club’s all time record goalscorer; Jeff Astle, who scored the winner in the 1968 FA Cup Final and became the first player to score in both the FA Cup Final and League Cup Final; Brian Robson, who also managed the club; Laurie Cunningham, whose talent earned him a move to Real Madrid; and Cyrille Regis, who scored on his debut for the club and went on to net 82 goals.

-The current West Bromwich Albion manager is Tony Pulis.
-Pulis took over the managerial reigns in January 2015, and became West Brom’s eighth manager in four years.
+The current West Bromwich Albion manager is Darren Moore.
+Moore took over the managerial reigns on a caretaker basis in April 2018 before getting the job permanently.
+Moore is West Brom’s eighth manager in four years.